Monetary Policy Framework

 The Bank’s monetary policy objective is to ensure price stability – low inflation – and subject to that, to support the Government’s economic objectives including those for growth and employment.
 Price stability is defined by the government’s inflation target.
 This target is revised annually and spelt out clearly in the budget statement for each fiscal year.
-The object recognizes the role of price stability in achieving economic stability more generally, and in providing the right conditions for sustainable growth in output and employment.
+The objective recognizes the role of price stability in achieving economic stability more generally, and in providing the right conditions for sustainable growth in output and employment.
 The Bank of Ghana Act 612 (2002) made the Bank independent to set interest rates.
 The Bank is accountable to Parliament and the wider public.

 Medium-Term Inflation Target